adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_5/ForDummies.md

 You can control whether the turtle's movement will leave a trace using `PenUp()` and `PenDown()`, and control its movement using `Forward()`, `Turn()`, and `GoTo()`.
 Finally, `GetX()` and `GetY()` tell you the current position of the turtle.

 Your program will normally use a real implementation of this interface.
 In tests, you can use a mock implementation instead.
 This allows you to easily check what drawing primitives your program is calling, with what arguments, and in which order.
-Tests written this way are much more robust (they won't break because your new machine does anti-aliasing differently), easier to read and maintain (the intent of a out is expressed in the code, not in some binary images), and run _much, much faster_.
+Tests written this way are much more robust (they won't break because your new machine does anti-aliasing differently), easier to read and maintain (the intent of a test is expressed in the code, not in some binary images), and run _much, much faster_.

 # Writing the Mock Class #
 If you are lucky, the mocks you need to use have already been implemented by some nice people.
 If, however, you find yourself in the position to write a mock class, relax - Google Mock turns this task into a fun game!
 (Well, almost.)